Azure/Ignite2019_IaC_pre-day_docs/Terraform/05 - Reusability/Guide.md

 - tags

 Use the figure above and the local variables to set the appropriate values for each module.

+Remove the terraform.tfvars file.

+> **NOTE** Using VS code to push your files to cloud shell will update existing files and add new files but will not delete existing files that are no longer used so you will need to clean up the following files from cloud shell before running terraform plan or apply:
+> - nic.tf
+> - terraform.tfvars
+> - variables.tf
+> - nic.tf

 Finally, as you have done in previous sections and labs:
 - Povision the new infrasctructure using Terraform plan and apply